kjcjohnson/ks2-mono/README.md

 but it will automatically invoke the SemGuS Parser on benchmarks with `.sem`, `.sl`, and `.smt` extensions.

 ## Output Format
-A successful benchmark run will output a result block like the following:
+A successful benchmark run will output a result block like the following, unless quiet mode is enabled:
 ```
 ; RESULT: $pair($leaf($name5),$leaf($name6))
 ;   TIME: 1.00s